These 5 VCs have high hopes for cannabis in 2021 – TechCrunch

 Cannabis has always been essential to some.
-Thanks to COVID-19, cannabis is now an essential business and many companies are entering 2021 after seeing huge gains in 2020.
+While it had seemed to start last year in a bit of a correction, demand for it during the pandemic (and its widespread designation as an essential business), created a breakthrough for the industry.
+We saw early signs of that in our cannabis investor survey back in May of 2020.

-TechCrunch surveyed five key investors who touch different aspects of the cannabis business.
+Today, TechCrunch has surveyed five key investors who touch different aspects of the cannabis business, based on our TechCrunch List of top investors who founders recommend to us, and other sources.
 We asked these investors the same six questions, and each provided similar thoughts, but different approaches.
 Despite remaining headwinds, the future is looking up for most cannabis businesses, according to these investors.

 Morgan Paxhia, managing director of Poseidon Investment Management, put it this way: “2021 could be nothing short of amazing for our industry.
 We expect capital flows to pick up massively from pent-up demand, good public markets bringing more IPOs, lots of M&A and new innovative startups coming on scene.
 We see opportunity with social equity for the first time, driven by private markets rather than poorly constructed regulations.
 It’s going to be fun!”